thomassie/thomassie.github.io/CoViD-19_global_dashboard.md

 library(plotly)
 ```

-Then, I read the data from CSSE's [CoViD-19 GitHub repository](https://github.com/CSSEGISandData/COVID-19).
-The times series data is stored as three separate files for *confirmed cases*, *deaths* and *recovered cases*.
+Fortunately, CSSE provides its data in an easily accessible manner: .csv files placed in a [GitHub repository](https://github.com/CSSEGISandData/COVID-19).
+Times series data is stored as three separate files for *confirmed cases*, *deaths* and *recovered cases*.
 Here's what I did with the confirmed cases data.
 ```
 # confirmed cases